Trigger Rules

 NPC Events

-In the .cnb/settings.yml file of the cnb/docs repository, you can define knowledge base roles.
-For example:
+In the .cnb/settings.yml file of the cnb/docs repository, NPC roles can be defined.

 roles: